rbe549/rbe549.github.io/project1afall2023aerial.md

 <a name='prob'></a>
 ## 2. Problem Statement
 In this project, you will implement a Madgwick filter to estimate the three dimensional orientation/attitude.
-You are given data from an [ArduIMU+ V2](https://www.sparkfun.com/products/retired/9956) six degree of freedom Inertial Measurement Unit (6-DoF IMU) sensor i.e. readings from a 3-axis gyroscope and a 3-axis accelerometer.
+You are given data from an [ArduIMU+ V2](https://www.sparkfun.com/products/retired/9956), a six degree of freedom Inertial Measurement Unit (6-DoF IMU) sensor i.e., readings from a 3-axis gyroscope and a 3-axis accelerometer.
 You will estimate the underlying 3D orientation and compare it with the ground truth data given by a [Vicon motion capture system](https://www.vicon.com/).
+This is very similar to Project 0.

 <a name='data'></a>
 ## 3. Reading the Data
+The data is the same as given from Project 0.
 The `Data` folder has two subfolders, one which has the raw IMU data `Data\Train\IMU` and another one which has the Vicon data `Data\Train\Vicon`.
 The data in each folder is numbered for correspondence, i.e., `Data\Train\IMU\imuRaw1.mat` corresponds to `Data\Train\Vicon\viconRot1.mat`.
 Download the data from [here](https://drive.google.com/file/d/14iIGleYdRmsQFgz5P0feKpW_tkLJ1r9m/view?usp=sharing).
 These data files are given in a `.mat` format.
 In order to read these files in Python, use the snippet provided below:

 ```
 >>> from scipy import io